raestrada/openai-doc-assistant/README.md

 4. **Retrieval and Refinement**: After the first pass, the generated knowledge is reprocessed through a retrieval system.
 This allows **openai-doc-assistans** to refine previous outputs based on the growing body of knowledge from the folder, effectively improving the content while staying within token limits.

 5. **Continuous Improvement**: As more content is processed and refined, the system continuously enhances its understanding and outputs, providing more accurate and context-aware results with each iteration.

+## Usage

+This script processes markdown files in a directory and can generate a `mkdocs.yml` file and an `index.md`.
+The processed and generated files will be copied to a destination directory.

 ### Syntax